FractalBlocks/Fractal.js/readme.md

 - Improve documentation of fractal-examples
 - Publish fractal-examples to github
 - Implement fractal-tutorial and publish to github
-- Implement the whole library in Typescript
+- Evaluate implement the whole library in Typescript
 - Implement ramda-mori helpers for Persistent Data Structures
 - Implement an app that uses PouchDB
 - Implement more examples and tutorials